carlorop/Music_Tagger_on_Word_Embeddings/README.md

 | :------------------------ | :-------------|
 | --gamma | Hyperparameter used in the custom loss function
 | --custom-loss-embeddings-path | If exist, we use the custom loss function.
 Full path to txt file encoding the glove pre-trained embeddings, these embeddings can be downloaded from https://nlp.stanford.edu/projects/glove/
+| --custom-loss-embeddings-path-2 | If exist, we use the second custom loss function proposed in the report, this parameter overrides the previous one.
+Full path to txt file encoding the glove pre-trained embeddings